Spirit Camera: Reception

 During its first week in Japan, Spirit Camera sold over 16,300 units.
-It had a sell-through rage of over 74%, indicating that it sold out in many stores.
+It had a sell-through rate of over 74%, indicating that it sold out in many stores.
 By the end of 2012, the game had sold over 39,400 units.
 Spirit Camera saw a "mixed or average" reception from critics, with review aggregation website Metacritic giving it a score of 54 out of 100 based on 35 reviews.
 The concept behind the game saw positive acknowledgement, though the necessity of playing the game in a well-lit area to ensure the AR booklet worked properly was a recurring complaint.

 Japanese game magazine Famitsu praised the implementation of AR into its horror and recurring Fatal Frame mechanics, and felt the story's shortness worked within its limited scale.
 Audrey Drake of IGN described the game's use of the 3DS hardware as "innovative" and praised the audio design, but disliked the controls and faulted its short length.
 1Up.coms Bob Mackey enjoyed the combat for its implementation and creepy elements, and praised the AR-based puzzles, but found the overall experience too shallow for prolonged enjoyment.
 VentureBeats D. F. Smith positively noted the story, and felt the strong gameplay concepts were let down with poor technology and the game was overpriced for the amount of content offered.
 Bryan Vore of Game Informer praised the boss encounters and puzzles, but noted a large number of technical issues and hardware limitations undermined the game's potential.

 Tom Worthington of Pocket Gamer praised the use of AR in its puzzles, but otherwise disliked its gameplay design necessitating constant movement from the player.
 Fran Paccio of GamesRadar called the short length "both a curse and a blessing", feeling that the lack of content or gameplay variety undermined the game's potential.
 Chris Scullion, writing for Official Nintendo Magazine, faulted the short length once again, and noted that the requirement for an AR booklet meant it was unlikely to release digitally at a more reasonable price for its content.
 Zachary Miller of Nintendo World Report felt the ghost fights were the best part of the game, otherwise finding its puzzle design awkward or frustrating and calling its story "predictable J-horror fare".
 Nintendo Lifes Philip J. Reed praised the concept and premise of the game, but was otherwise critical of its narrative and gameplay elements, additionally faulting frequent technical issues with the 3DS camera.
 James Stephanie Sterling of Destructoid was highly negative, conceding the idea behind the game was sound, but otherwise found its visuals and gameplay lacking depth or polish.